haseeblodhi1899/Amazon-Clone/README.md

 This is an Amazon clone project implemented purely in front-end, using only HTML for structuring the content and CSS for styling.
 It aims to replicate the basic layout and some functionalities of the Amazon website, which makes it a very practical exercise in web development fundamentals.
 This is my first attempt at creating a clone project, and it has helped me understand the structure and styling of a real-world website.

 ## Technologies Used

 - **HTML**: For structuring the content of the website.
 - **CSS**: For styling and layout of the web pages.

+## Preview
+You can view the live preview of the project [here](https://amazon-clone-1899.netlify.app/).

 ## Disclaimer